VasudhaPradhan/Starwberry-R-Analysis/report/project_report.md

 ---

-### 4.4 Automated Results Summarization
+### 4.4 Results Summarization

-To avoid subjective interpretation:

-- An automated R script was developed to
+An R script was developed to:

+- Extract ANOVA p-values for all traits
-  - Identify traits with significant treatment effects
+- Identify traits with statistically significant treatment effects
+- Compute treatment-wise means
-  - Select the best-performing treatment for each trait
+- Select the best-performing treatment based on mean values
-  - Apply biological logic (e.g., lower days indicate earlier flowering or harvest)

-This step transformed statistical output into clear, reproducible scientific conclusions.
+The output was consolidated into a single summary table (`results_summary.csv`), which provides a clear overview of treatment performance across growth, yield and quality traits.

+Biological interpretation (e.g., earlier flowering indicated by fewer days) was applied during result interpretation.

 ---